cavios/coastMDT/README.md

 # coastMDT
-Estimation of coastal mean dynamic topography
+Estimation of coastal mean dynamic topography.

-can be installed by:
+Can be installed by:
 ```R
  devtools::install_github("cavios/coastMDT/coastMDT")
  ```